auth0-samples/laravel/00-Starter-Seed/readme.md

 ## Things to note:
 * The Procfile tells heroku how to invoke an apache instance that is compatible with laravel
-* The `bootstrap/start.php` has a function that detects whether the enviroment is local or heroku
+* The `bootstrap/start.php` has a function that detects whether the environment is local or heroku

 ## Issue Reporting